59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

 That said, big payouts don't always guarantee one-sided scores — or even wins.
 No. 8 Clemson, favored by 31 points according to BetMGM Sportsbook, paid Troy $1.5 million to play Saturday; Troy jumped out to a 16-0 lead in the second quarter.

-Notre Dame famously paid Northern Illinois $1.4 million for a game last season that the Fighting Irish lost, and Penn State paid FIU $1.6 million for their game on Saturday in Happy Valley.
+Notre Dame famously paid Northern Illinois $1.4 million for a game last season that the Fighting Irish lost, and Penn State paid FIU $1.6 million for Saturday's game in Happy Valley.

 FIU evidently showed up ready to earn that money: No. 2 Penn State went into the locker room with only a 10-0 lead, then pulled away after halftime for a 34-0 win — getting its last 14 points in the final 3:29.